-If you’re interested in starting a blog you’ve probably thought about how to name a blog, right?
+If you’re interested in starting a blog you’ve probably already begun brainstorming blog name ideas & spent time thinking about how to name a blog, right?
 It’s an important question to answer during this process.

 It’s estimated that there are over 500 million blogs on the internet.
 It stands to reason therefore, that it’ll take some effort to truly stand out from the crowd.
 Especially if you hope to write blog content that people will actually want to read for the long run.

-But before you can start writing amazing content, you’ll want to think of a great blog name.
+But before you can start writing amazing content (whether with AI content tools or the old fashioned way yourself), you’ll want to think of a great blog name idea.
 Part of your branding strategy and making yourself memorable to readers, is in choosing a lasting blog name that you can use for the foreseeable future.

 This is the part that stumps a lot of new bloggers.
-How do you think of a blog name that represents your brand and can be remembered later when people search for it on Google?
+How do you think of a blog name that represents your personal brand and can be remembered later when people search for it on search engines like Google?

-Here are some of my best strategies and tips for how to name a blog, including 25 of the most genius blog names that you can use as inspiration to come up with your own clever blog name today.
+Here are some of my best strategies and tips for how to name a blog, including 45 of the most creative blog name ideas & examples that you can use as brainstorming inspiration to come up with your own clever blog name today.

 I get a version of this question a lot from readers… “How do I name my blog, Ryan?”